 A. Like satellite, digital terrestrial television (DTT) is a one-to-many service, so the exclusion of DTT is not expected to materially affect the accuracy of the forecast.
 Also like satellite providers, pay-DTT providers may establish a broadband connection to the home so that they can offer on-demand content, Internet content, and interactive content.
 This scenario has not been included in this forecast, because the penetration of DTT remains low throughout the forecast period.
 DTT may be included in future versions of the forecast.

-Q. Can I or my organization or company use or publish Cisco VNI Forecast data?
+Q. Can my organization or I use or publish Cisco VNI Forecast data?